goshippo/about-us/README.md

 ## Our Team Culture

-Defined as `The system in which the team executes and behaves as a collective group` (sorry it's not about our free lunches, great benefits and awesome office :wink:)
+Defined as `The system in which the team executes, makes decisions and behaves as a collective group` (sorry it's not about our free lunches, great benefits and awesome office :wink:)

 First we need to define a common language so we all know what we're talking about.